workers have a human right

 HAWAII

 Hawaii is the most recent state in the nation to introduce the Workplace Psychological Safety Act.
 A state focused on the aloha spirit of caring and compassion, Hawaii has an opportunity to show care for the psychological well-being of its workers.
-The legislative session has ended in Hawaii for 2025, but you can still email legislators in support of the bill.
+The bill died in 2026.

 Massachusetts